Functional central limit theorem for heavy tailed stationary infinitely divisible processes generated by conservative flows: Central limit theorem associated with conservative null flows

-where $C_\alpha$ is the $\alpha$-stable tail constant (see \cite{samorodnitsky:taqqu:1994}), $(a_n)$ is the normalizing sequence in the Darling-Kac property \eqref{e:DK.set} (or, equivalently, in the pointwise dual ergodicity property \eqref{e:pointw.dual.erg}), and $(w_n)$ is the wandering rate sequence for the set $A$ (related to the sequence $(a_n)$ via \eqref{eq:prop3.8.7}).
+where $C_\alpha$ is the $\alpha$-stable tail constant [see \citet{samorodnitskytaqqu1994}], $(a_n)$~is the normalizing sequence in the Darling--Kac property (\ref{eDKset}) [or, equivalently, in the pointwise dual ergodicity property (\ref{epointwdualerg})], and $(w_n)$ is the wandering rate sequence for the set $A$ [related to the sequence $(a_n)$ via (\ref{eqprop387})].
 It follows immediately that

 The sequence $(c_n)$ is the normalizing sequence in the functional central limit theorem below.
 We will see that under the conditions of that theorem we have the asymptotic relation

 with